-where $\lambda^2 = J_0-J_{\bf Q}$, $a^2 = \frac{1}{2}J''_{\bf Q}$, and $b^2 = \frac{1}{2}J''_0$.
-Because of `a gap' $\lambda>0$, the out-of-plane components $m_i^y$ are short-ranged and decay exponentially with distance.
-The in-plane distortion of spins $m_i^x$ exhibits instead a slower power-law dependence at large distances.
-The asymptotic form of $m^x_i$ (\ref{Long}) follows from a solution of the Laplace's equation written in Fourier transformed form.
-Its real space behavior is determined by a small $|{\bf k}|$ expansion of the torque source
+The in-plane distortion of spins $m_i^x$ caused by a lattice defect exhibits a power-law dependence at large distances.
+The asymptotic form of $m^x_i$ (\ref{Mxa}) follows from a solution of the Laplace's equation presented in the Fourier transformed form.
+Its real space behavior is determined by the small ${\bm k}$ expansion of the transverse field source

-which is analogous to the multipole expansion for a system of point charges.
+which is analogous to the multipole expansion for a system of point charges \cite{LL2}.

-If a local perturbation is not infinitesimally weak, one generally needs to solve a nonlinear lattice problem based on the full energy (\ref{Hrot}).
-Still, the quadratic approximation (\ref{E2}) is valid at large distances, where the spin tilting is small.
-Replacing ${\bf m}_i$ with a continuous field ${\bf m}({\bf r})$ one obtains a gradient expansion for the strain energy
+If a local perturbation is not weak, a full solution of the nonlinear problem based on the lattice energy (\ref{Hrot}) is required, see Sec.~\ref{CoplanarN}.
+Still, the quadratic approximation is valid at large distances, where the spin tilting is small.
+Replacing $m^x_i$ with a continuous field $m^x({\bm r})$ and approximating